ccb-hms/nhanes-exploration/explore.md

 # Variables and tables they belong to

-Unfortunately, this scheme of merging tables is fundamentally flawedp for one important reason: the same variable may not be recorded in the same table in all cycles.
+Unfortunately, this scheme of merging tables is fundamentally flawed for one important reason: the same variable may not be recorded in the same table in all cycles.
 Consider tables whose description contains “cholesterol”.

 ``` r